Electric toothbrush: Bluetooth

 Bluetooth connectivity enables data to be transmitted from an electric toothbrush to another Bluetooth device, such as a smartphone.
 The brush can send data to a mobile app such as how long it has been brushing for and if too much pressure has been applied when brushing.
 The app can in turn send data back to the brush such as changing the cleaning modes available, and cleaning time.
 The sharing of data between toothbrush and smartphone is intended to assist the user in creating better brushing technique and habits.
 This technology enables coaching for the user as it tracks where the user brushes, how long in each area, and consequently, can identify areas where the user commonly misses.

 Electric toothbrush models that currently utilise Bluetooth include the Oral-B Pro 6000, Pro 6500, Pro 7000 and Genius 9000, Oral-B iO as well as Phillips Sonicare Diamond Clean Smart.

 Cleaning modes

 Most sonic toothbrushes come with different cleaning modes and intensity levels.
 Cleaning modes are designed for special types of cleaning efficiency.
-Some of the most well known are Sensitive, Daily care, Whitening and Tongue cleaning.
+Some of the most well known are those meant for daily care, sensitive teeth, whitening, and tongue cleaning.

 Certain toothbrushes that offer both ultrasonic and sonic motion allow for the intensity of the sonic motion to be reduced, or even for the sonic motion to be turned off entirely so that only ultrasound is emitted.
 Since ultrasound movements are very low in amplitude, this setting may be indicated for patients who may not be suitable candidates for typical sonic or power toothbrush vibration but need the additional cleaning power of an ultrasonic toothbrush, such as patients who have recently undergone periodontal surgery.